1. What is being saved? What is attaining full salvation?

 At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.

-Mankind had only to accept the Lord Jesus as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
-In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
+Mankind had only to accept the Lord Jesus as the Savior, and his sins would be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God, and were no longer the leverage by which Satan accused man.
+That is because God Himself had done real work, had become the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+In this way, man descended from the cross, and was redeemed and saved through the flesh of God—the likeness of this sinful flesh.

-Man’s flesh is of Satan, it is full of disobedient dispositions, it is deplorably filthy, it is something unclean.
-People covet the enjoyment of the flesh too much, there are too many manifestations of the flesh, and so God despises the flesh to a point.
-When people leave behind the filthy, corrupt things of Satan, they gain God’s salvation.
-But if they remain incapable of divesting themselves of filth and corruption, then they will still be under the domain of Satan.
-People’s conniving, deceitfulness, and crookedness are things of Satan; by saving you, God separates you from these things and God’s work cannot be wrong, and is all in order to save people from darkness.
+Man’s flesh is of Satan, it is full of rebellious dispositions, it is deplorably filthy, and it is something unclean.
+People covet the enjoyment of the flesh too much and there are too many manifestations of the flesh; this is why God despises man’s flesh to a certain extent.
+When people cast off the filthy, corrupt things of Satan, they gain God’s salvation.
+But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
+People’s conniving, deceitfulness, and crookedness are all things of Satan.
+Saving you is allowing you to escape from these things.
+God’s work cannot be wrong; it is all done in order to save people from darkness.
 When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer enshackled by this corruption, will you not have been saved?
-When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and shall not receive God’s inheritance.
-Once you have been cleansed and made perfect, you will be holy, and you will be normal, and you will be blessed by God and delightful to God.
+When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
+Once you have been cleansed and made perfect, you will be holy, you will be a proper person, and you will be blessed by God and delightful to God.

-If one could truly enter into the reality of God’s words from the matters and the words required by Him, then he would be a person perfected by God.
-It could be said that the work and the words of God were completely effective for this person, that God’s words became his life, he obtained truth, and he could live according to God’s words.
-After this the nature of his flesh, that is, the foundation of his original existence, would shake and collapse.
-After one has the words of God as their life they become a new person.
-The words of God became his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve became his life—he lived according to these words and these truths, and this person became perfected by the words of God.
-He experienced rebirth and became a new man through His words.
+If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter the reality of all aspects of the truth, then one is a person who becomes perfected by God.
+It can be said that the work and the words of God have been completely effective for such people, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
+After this, the nature of their flesh—that is, the very foundation of their original existence—will shake apart and collapse.
+After people possess God’s words as their life, they will become new people.
+If the words of God become their life, if the vision of God’s work, His requirements of humanity, His revelations to humans, and the standards for a true life that God requires them to meet become their life, if they live according to these words and truths, then they are perfected by the words of God.
+Such people are reborn, and have become new people through God’s words.